nus-cs2103-AY2324S1/ip/docs/README.md

 6. **Packaging**: 📦 Now available as a JAR file for easier distribution.

 ## 🔧 Installation:
-Simply download `duke.jar`, move to your desired directory, and run using the command: `java -jar duke.jar`.
+- Simply download `duke.jar`, move to your desired directory, and run using the command: `java -jar duke.jar`.
+- If runtime exceptions occur, please ensure that you have Java 11 installed on your machine, or try again after deleting the duke.txt file because the file might be corrupted .

 ## 🎮 Commands: